momentohq/public-dev-docs/docs/vector-index/develop/sdks/web/index.md

 - [Momento Node.js cheat sheet](./../nodejs/cheat-sheet.md): this cheat sheet targets the Node.js SDK, but the web SDK APIs are fully compatible.
 - [Web SDK Examples](https://github.com/momentohq/client-sdk-javascript/blob/main/examples/web/README.md): working example projects that illustrate how to use the web SDK
-- COMING SOON: Taking your code to prod: configuration and error handling in the web SDK

 ## Using the web SDK for browsers